Litran1990/UserCentricMilestoneProject/README.md

 # Felipe Spoliante Litran Portfolio - User-Centric Front-End Development

-This project consists of bulding a personal portfolio website with the main and ultimate goal of presenting to the public Felipe Spoliante Litran.
+This project consists of biulding a personal portfolio website with the main and ultimate goal of presenting to the recruiters and industry peers Felipe Spoliante Litran.
 Therefore, the content display on the website will be split in five different parts:
-- Title
-- About
+- Portfolio
 - Skills
-- Work & Academic Background
+- Work History
 - Contact
+- CV

-Basically, the idea is to successfuly introduce to potential employers, recruiters, and industry peers Felipe Spoliante Litran's profile, work history, academic background and most importantly, his abiities as a software developer.
+Basically, the idea is to successfully introduce to potential employers, recruiters, and industry peers Felipe Spoliante Litran's profile, work history, academic background and most importantly, his abiities as a software developer.

+## Demo

+A live demo can be found [here](https://litran1990.github.io/UserCentricMilestoneProject/).

 ## UX

 The main goal of this website is to trigger the interest of recruiters and employers for Felipe's profile and coding skills.
 Thus, in order to achieve such goal, a well-structured appealing website is required.
 The strategy and scope of this project is to deliver enough information in order to catch the attention of its main audience, recruiters and employers.
 As for the structured, I aimed at a sing-scrolling page with five different areas.
-The skeletion is designed to achieve a well-distributed content without overflooding any specific section or area.
+The skeleton is designed to achieve a well-distributed content without overflowing any specific section or area.

-Below are a few User Stories with the following general structure: user type, action, and goal.
+Below is a User Story with the following general structure: user type, action, and goal.
-- As a potential employer or recruiter, I would be immediately looking for informartion conerning who Felipe Spoliante Litran is and what his programming skills are wich can be found on the "About" and "Skills" areas.
-Furthermore, his work history and academic background would refine my inital perception of who Felipe is.
+- As a potential employer or recruiter, I would be immediately looking for information concerning who Felipe Spoliante Litran is and what his programming skills are wich can be found on the "About" and "Skills" areas.
+Furthermore, his work history and academic background would refine my initial perception of who Felipe is.
 Ultimately, the "Contact" area and social media links on the "Footer" would provide me with the necessary info in order to contact him.

-The wireframes for this project can be found here: LINK

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...
+- Landing Page: In the landing page, the goal was to provide to the user a clear but not overwhelming view where he/she can easily find all other sections in the website and external social media links.
+- Portfolio: The portfolio section is intended to expose my most relevant projects.
+It is important to emphasise that the projects currently shown have not been developed by me and are just for educational purposes.
+- Skills: The skills section adopts a simple a clear view where I wished to show a brief description of my front and back-end skills and their progress bars.
+- Work & Academic History: This section has been placed on fourth place due to its audience being more restricted to potential recruiters.
+Therefore, the idea here is to give a brief idea of the companies which I have worked for and the educational paths I have pursued.
+- Contact: The contact sections is designed for industry peers, recruiters and employers who wish to obtain or give more information about a possible project or work opportunity.

 ### Features Left to Implement
-- Another feature idea
+- I wish to still implement a smooth scrolling affect through the use of the scrollSpy feature in Bootstrap with JavaScript.
+- The portfolio section will be constantly modified as I deploy my own applications and projects.
+Therefore, the "fake" projects/applications currently shown will be replaced by the upcoming apps developed by me.
+- Animations using Javascript will be introduced in order to have different elements being introduced in different ways/order.
+- In the contact section, the back-end code related to the form has not yet been introduced.
+This feature will be implement in the upcoming weeks.

 ## Technologies Used